open-education-hub/ccas/CCAS_pandoc.md

     [1] 0.8081
 :::

-## Power and sample size for the one-sided z-test for a single normal mean
+## Power and sample size for the one-sided $z$-test for a single normal mean

 ::: fbox
 Suppose we want to test $H_0:\mu=\mu_0$ vs $H_1:\mu>\mu_0$.
 We will